 It’s still the only Michelin-starred pub in London, which should give you an idea of the quality and it also comes from Brett Graham (with ex Ledbury chef Sally Abé in charge as Head Chef).
 The venison scotch egg is a must before hitting the roasts.

 What’s the Sunday roast?
 Roast sirloin of 45 day Blue Grey beef.
 On the side are Yorkshire puddings, cauliflower cheese croquettes (which on their own would make us want to come here), horseradish cream, roast potatoes, root vegetables, bone marrow gravy and greens.

 What about non-meat eaters?
 They have a separate vegetarian menu on request.

 Anywhere with Henry Harris (formerly of Racine) in charge of the menu is going to be great and since opening in the summer of 2018 this has been hugely popular with well-heeled locals.

 What’s the Sunday roast?
-Solo dishes include a 45 day aged Hereford sirloin or slow roast pork belly or you can share a roast spatchcocked chicken or braised lamb shoulder.
+Solo dishes include a 45 day aged Hereford sirloin or slow roast pork belly or you can share a whole roast black leg chicken or a slow braised Cotswold lamb shoulder.
 All roasts come with buttered greens, swede mash, roast potatoes, leek gratin, gravy and Yorkshire puddings

 What about non-meat eaters?
 There’s loads of choice in the starters and a main of roast squash with Brussels tops and goat’s curd on toast on a recent menu sounded good.